 An HVAC professional can extend your existing ductwork and add new vents in your sunroom.
 Ductwork is easily brought in from above or below, but floor, ceiling, or even wall vents can easily be added in places that help with the natural circulation of air in your home.

 If the additional space puts you over your HVAC system's recommended square footage, you'll need to consider upgrading your condenser or adding an additional unit for zoned heating and cooling.
 Trying to heat and cool a space too large for your unit is costly, inefficient, and can easily damage your unit.
 You wouldn't put a 4 cylinder engine in an F-350, would you?

 Spending a little extra for insulated and energy efficient building materials can save you money in the long run.
 It can also make heating and cooling your sunroom or addition easier, and as a result, make the space more comfortable.

-Things like insulated windows and skylights or even UV-resistant blinds and shades can help you keep the heat in during winter and the cool air in during summer.
-Sunrooms tend to have a lot of glass, which can make a room hot and difficult to heat in the summer.
-Doing your research on building materials and working with a trusted builder will help you make sure you invest in a room that is comfortable year-round.
+Things like insulated windows and skylights, or even UV-resistant blinds and shades, can help you keep the heat in during winter, and the cool air in during summer.
+Sunrooms tend to have a lot of glass, which can make a room hot and difficult to cool in the summer.
+Doing your research on building materials and working with a trusted builder will help you make sure that you invest in a room that is comfortable year-round.
 Believe it or not, glass technology has come a long way.

 Cooper has been helping residential and commercial customers with HVAC services since 1989.
 Let us help you with your next home improvement project so you and your HVAC unit will be comfortable.
 Call Cooper!